-There are a lot of myths surrounding burnout, but are you clear on what causes it?
+There are a lot of myths surrounding burnout and how it happens, but are you clear on what causes it?

 When you’re burned out you feel stretched thin, chronically exhausted, and life’s demands feel difficult to manage.
 “One more thing” can feel like the final straw or tipping point that sends everything crashing down.